julian-arteaga/julian-arteaga.github.io/_pages/research.markdown

 Temperature Shocks and Land Fragmentation: Evidence from Transaction and Property Registry Data (with Nicolás de Roux, Margarita Gáfaro, Ana María Ibáñez, and Heitor Pellegrina).

-Mexican migration flows and agricultural labor markets in the U.S. (With Ashish Shenoy).
+Mexican Migration Flows and Agricultural Labor Markets in the U.S. (With Ashish Shenoy).

 Reformulating Index Insurance to Cover Women’s Indirect Risk Exposure:
 Evidence from Pastoralist Communities in Kenya (with Michael Carter and Andrew Hobbs).